 First scholarship recipient :

 The first recipient of the Malek Sghiri Scholarship was Simone Trucco from Italy.
 Simone completed an internship with the UN’s refugee agency, UNHCR, in Tunis in early 2022, working on issues related to migration rights.
 He also completed a Master’s degree in Euro-Mediterranean Cooperation and Migration Studies, a joint programme between Ca’ Foscari University in Venice and Paul Valery University in Montpellier.
 He previously studied some Arabic in Egypt and Tunisia.

 Simone’s work experience and motivation letter demonstrated a clear link between the principles Malek Sghiri stood for, and Simone’s own motivations and principles.
 Simone was with the Taa Marbouta Language Centre from September 2022 until December 2022 and Taa Marbouta Language Centre connected him with the Tunisian Forum for Economic and Social Rights (FTDES) to support research on migration.
 We were delighted to support him in the early stages of his career.

 One of the last prisoners of the Ben Ali Regime, Malek Sghiri was arrested on 11 January 2011.
 He was released six days later to discover that the people of Tunisia had toppled the dictatorship and started the rippling effect of the ‘Arab Spring’.

+He dreamt of a new generation of politicians and founded “Nouvelle Génération جيل جديد”, a movement of young activists in April 2011.
 He later joined the “Manish Msameh مانيش مسامح” campaign countering impunity, before becoming head of the “Courant Democrate التيّار الديمقراطي” political academy.
 Malek passed away on 10 June 2021 at the age of 35 while rescuing a friend from drowning.
 He lived and died for the values he believed in.